dylan-keyt/catch/README.md

 #### Time spent so far: 8 pomodoros (~4 hours)

 ### Day 2 - Morning
 I decided to start on the unit tests as they would be more time consuming, and as I was going through the various files I did some minor refactoring.
 When I arrived at the tests for SortContext, it became clear to me that what I had done was a hack and not the right way to use Context.
 So I read [this article](https://kentcdodds.com/blog/how-to-use-react-context-effectively), followed the examples and created a much more robust solution.

 There's more code which means more tests will be required, and it's apparent I need to do this for storing the product data as well.
 But overall, this is a much better structure for centralising app-centric data that will be shared across components.
 As a bonus, I learnt of a much better way of using Context and the action/reducer pattern is very familiar to me which made it a bit easier to pick up.

 This afternoon, I will refactor the product and sorting method, then continue on with unit tests.

 #### Time spent so far: 12 pomodoros (~6 hours)

+### Day 2 - Afternoon
+Refactor complete.
+I learnt more about custom hooks and how/where they can be used.
+The project structure is now in a good state, so it's just a matter of adding all remaining unit tests and CSS styles, followed by a final code cleanup.

+I expect to keep working on this for the next couple of days.
+This project has taken longer than I anticipated, but it's been a good exercise for learning and practicing things I haven't used before.
+Even the methodology behind react-testing-library has been good to pick up.

+#### Time spent so far: 16 pomodoros (~8 hours)